 Please take action now and join The Bail Project to fight against the status quo pretrial policies that have fueled mass incarceration.
 Sign your name to stand with us to push for meaningful bail reform and write your State Senators and Representatives with the message below:

 This message will be shared with senators and representatives in your area as harmful bail legislation is introduced.
-Currently active areas: Texas
+Currently active areas: Michigan, Ohio, Federal

 Dear Senators and Representatives:

-To achieve meaningful bail reform, I urge you to end our reliance on wealth-based detention.
-The vast majority of people should be afforded Community Release with Support, or the equivalent of release on recognizance with access to social services that will ensure return to court.
+I urge you to vote for meaningful bail reform and invest in local social service organizations, in order to end our reliance on wealth-based detention and allow the vast majority of people merely accused of an offense to be afforded Community Release with Support, or the equivalent of release on recognizance with access to social services that will ensure return to court.
 Pretrial detention must be the rare and limited exception.